ansible/ansible-builder/docs/usage.rst

 ``--container-runtime``
 ***********************

-Podman is used by default to build images.
+Specifies the containerization tool used to build images.
+Default is Podman.
 To use Docker:

 .. code::